... The Beta Hero

 All

 It must be said before anything else that the survival of Beta's stopwatch is nothing short of a miracle.
 Nearly everything that made this communicator a hero version was broken off and lost long ago.
 Yet whoever in the past patched up what remained and screwed back on the bottom shell - while having absolutely no earthly reason to do so - kept the then-useless, weighty stopwatch inside!
 May the gods grant that soul everlasting favor.
-What's pictured in the Julien's website "refurbished" photo further above is, on the right, the non-functioning, handless 30-second Minerva watch that came in the communicator.
+What's pictured in the Julien's website "up for auction" photo further above is, on the right, the non-functioning, handless 30-second Minerva watch that came in the communicator.
 The yellow blob stuck on the back (also seen in some of the pics of the found prop through the hole in the shell, as the watch inside was upside down) is believed to be a wax disk (with a color in fact akin to a natural beeswax, like this product from Michael's Arts & Crafts).
 If so, it's one of those brilliant touches by Wah - undoubtedly his way of securing the watch tight to the top shell by keeping it wedged in by the bottom shell.
-Also note on the rewind knob the dark remnants of the rubber hose he used to connect it to his brass winder tube.
+Also note on the rewind knob the dark vulcanized remnants of the rubber hose he used to connect it to his brass winder tube.
 One curious item of note is the near-total absence of any glue to hold the watch in, unlike with Alpha's stopwatch, which is held in by a generous amount of hot glue.
 Did Beta's glue over time break off from the now-separate watch casing and midplate, or was little to none used?
 There may be no way of ever knowing.
-The other Minerva stopwatch in the Julien's website picture is a near-similar model, as that one has a reset button.
-It may be included in the sale to enable a possible DIY swapping of the other replacement watch that was part of the modern refurbishment (should that stopwatch also someday fail).
+A second (replacement) Minerva stopwatch seen in the original Julien's website picture is not in a newer version of the same photo, likely meaning it's not included in the sale (or if it is, it certainly isn't worth highlighting).
 So let's talk about Wah's Minerva stopwatch.
 It's quite a different animal from what he put in Alpha, being a little larger and a lot heavier: Note the hinge at the bottom of the Minerva's back cover, which when opened reveals an internal (also-hinged) inner dust shield: But like with the Alpha stopwatch, Wah took off all unnecessary parts to reduce the bulk: The main structural difference between the two stopwatches is the movement (the mechanical innards) in Alpha's could be removed through the back, allowing the watch's chromed outer casing to stay glued into the prop if the movement failed and needed to be replaced.
 However, the Minerva watch in Beta has its movement extracted from the front, meaning that if it failed the entire watch would have to be taken out.
-This may have been why Wah glued the two watches in differently, with him relying mostly on the wax pad in Beta in lieu of an abundance of hard-to-remove adhesives.
+This may have been why Wah glued the two watches in differently, with him perhaps relying heavily on the wax pad in Beta in lieu of an abundance of adhesives.
 The one way

 the two hero stopwatches are similar is their lack of a reset button,